How to hostel in 2020

 Times have changed a little bit, eh?
 We’ve made a lot of changes at our hostels to ensure our guests and staff are safe and comfortable.
 Hostelling may look and feel a little bit different than it used to, so here’s what you can expect when you stay with us for now.

 - You’ll find clear signage and floor instructions around safe physical distancing measures.
 We ask that any individuals not travelling together maintain a two-metre distance from others, including staff, wherever possible, no matter where you are in the hostel.

 - We have plexiglass barriers at front desk

-- We support the use of face masks where distancing isn’t possible.
-We have some available for a small fee at the front desk.
+- We support the use of face masks where distancing isn’t possible, even where local regulations don't require it.
+We encourage guests to bring their own reusable mask, however we also have disposable masks available at front desk for a small fee.